Rättvik – a beautiful town with good reputation for business climate and innovation in food industry.

 “Tourism is flourishing and still has extensive growth potential.”

-The future will be about continuing to attract creative expertise, something the municipality has succeeded in doing in recent years.
-Tourism is flourishing and still has extensive growth potential.
-There are also extensive expansions of the municipality’s broadband fiber networks, which combined with the environments make Rättvik attractive to companies in media, IT and support.
+The future will be about attracting creative expertise, something the municipality has succeeded in doing in recent years.
+Tourism is flourishing and still has vast growth potential.
+There are also extensive expansions of the municipality’s broadband fibre networks, which, combined with the environments, make Rättvik attractive to media, IT, and support companies.

 Music echoes from the limestone quarry in the forest.

-Rättvik has a well-developed cultural life with high-quality experiences and events.
-This includes Dalhalla, a unique outdoor arena and internationally established venue, described as one of the most majestic and most beautiful outdoor arenas in Europe.
-The limestone quarry is now a sought-after music venue with unique acoustics for both music enthusiasts and artists the world over.
-ZZ TOP, Neil Young and Arcade Fire are just a few of the artists that have performed on the naturally beautiful stage.
+Rättvik has a well-developed cultural life with high-quality experiences and events, which includes Dalhalla, a unique outdoor arena and internationally established venue, described as one of the most majestic and most beautiful outdoor arenas in Europe.
+The limestone quarry is now a sought-after music venue with unique acoustics for music enthusiasts and artists worldwide.
+ZZ TOP, Neil Young and Arcade Fire are just a few artists who have performed on the naturally beautiful stage.